The AI Protocol Revolution: A Story of History Repeating Itself

 The Protocols Emerge (MCP & A2A)

-Anthropic was the perfect source for this protocol.
+Anthropic was the perfect source for this initiative.
 They're respected by developers for their model's coding capabilities but also neutral enough, being deployed across Google Cloud, AWS, and Azure, to be trusted by everyone.

 Then in April 2025, Google announced the Agent2Agent (A2A) protocol, backed by 50+ tech companies